 Groundbreaking filmmaker Stanley Kubrick would have turned 84 today.
-We remember him by reflecting on the future projected by his blockbuster 2001: A Space Odyssey – a future that still holds promise for more and greater scientific discovery.
-Written by Scott Stein.
-Originally published June 2008.
+In 2008 writer and tech expert Scott Stein reflected on the future projected by his blockbuster 2001: A Space Odyssey – a future that still holds promise for more and greater scientific discovery.
+(Wikimedia Commons)

-The year is 2011.
+The year is 2008.
 We are in the 21st century.
-Ten years ago we were supposed to make contact with life on other worlds.
-At least, according to Arthur C. Clarke, Stanley Kubrick and their film, 2001: A Space Odyssey, which opened in U.S. theaters on this day in 1968.
+Seven years ago we were supposed to make contact with life on other worlds.
+At least, according to Arthur C. Clarke, Stanley Kubrick and their film, 2001: A Space Odyssey.

 Arthur C. Clarke was a scientific visionary, recluse, and writer of more than 100 books, including Childhood's End and Rendezvous with Rama.
 He served on the British Interplanetary Society and predicted numerous innovations to come, including satellite telecommunications and man landing on the moon.
 Yet he's best remembered for 2001: A Space Odyssey—a collaboration with director Stanley Kubrick for which he simultaneously wrote the screen story and novel.
 Why is it this film, and not his other works, that we so remember him for?